Panic of 1825: Literature

 Harriet Martineau's Illustrations of Political Economy maintains that there is no perfect solution to financial cycles.
 Rather, her work — along with many others of the period — seems to suggest that one should steel themselves for inevitable confusion and collapse.

 Thomas Babington Macaulay alludes to the country's on and off gold standard in his "Review of Southey's Colloquies".
 He refers to the currency being "imprudently debased, and imprudently restored".

 In fiction

 A historical novel by Stanley J. Weyman, Ovington's Bank, published almost a century later (1922), is centred on the Panic of 1825.

 George Eliot's novel Middlemarch, written in 1870 but set in 1830, alludes to the crisis as well as the impact of the crash on the lives of individuals in Victorian England.

+A central element of Charles Palliser’s 1989 novel The Quincunx, set primarily in 1820s London, is the exchange of increasingly worthless speculative debt.